-As the body ages, it’s only natural that some of its processes should break down.
+As the body ages, some of its processes gradually break down.
 This is often due to the fact that nerves in our extremities grow less sensitive over time, transmitting messages to the brain more slowly and feeling less acutely – a condition known as peripheral neuropathy or simply neuropathy.

 While some of that is normal, especially in the golden years, neuropathy often manifests in people much too young – in their 30s, 40s, or 50s – as a result of a disease such as diabetes or autoimmune issues.
 Unfortunately, the condition can significantly hamper your quality of life, making mobility difficult and limiting everyday activities.

 The good news?
 Neuropathy may have a cure, or at least a solid treatment, on the horizon.
 Stem cells show great promise for a wide variety of conditions, and nerve damage is the latest of these.
 To see how it can help, it’s important to understand what stem cell treatment is, what neuropathy is and how it could potentially be remedied.

 In this article: